MementumLab/YouTooz-Collaboration/README.md

 ## What this is

-TungTungTooz is a lightweight, playful, fan-made concept page inspired by the Brainrot Factory × Youtooz vibe.
-It leans into neon gradients, absurd internet energy, and a simple low-poly figure viewer while staying small enough to deploy easily on GitHub Pages.
+TungTungTooz is a lightweight, playful, concept page by the Brainrot Factory × Youtooz vibe.

 ## Reference Post